James Zwerg: Freedom Rides

 In 1961, the Congress of Racial Equality (CORE) began to organize Freedom Rides.
 The first departed from Washington, D.C. and involved 13 black and white riders who rode into the South challenging white only lunch counters and restaurants.
 When they reached Anniston, Alabama one of the buses was ambushed and attacked.
 Meanwhile, at an SNCC meeting in Tennessee, Lewis, Zwerg and 11 other volunteers decided to be reinforcements.
 Zwerg was the only white male in the group.
 Although scared for his life, Zwerg never had second thoughts.
 He recalled, "My faith was never so strong as during that time.
 I knew I was doing what I should be doing."

 The group traveled by bus to Birmingham, where Zwerg was first arrested for not moving to the back of the bus with his black seating companion, Paul Brooks.

 Three days later, the riders regrouped and headed to Montgomery.
-At first the bus station there was quiet and eerie, but the scene turned into an ambush, with the riders attacked from all directions.
+At first the bus station there was an eerie quiet, but the scene turned into an ambush, with the riders attacked from all directions.
 "Mr. Zwerg was hit with his own suitcase in the face.
 Then he was knocked down and a group pummeled him" (qtd. in Loory 577).
 The prostrate activist was beaten into unconsciousness somewhere around the time a man took Zwerg's head between his knees while others took turns pounding and clawing at his face.
 At one point while Zwerg was unconscious, three men held him up while a woman kicked him in the groin.
 After it seemed that the worst of the onslaught was over, Zwerg gained semi-consciousness and tried to use the handrails to the loading platform to pull himself to his feet.
 As he struggled to get upright, a white man came and threw Zwerg over the rail.
 He crashed to the ground below, landing on his head.
-He was only the first to be beaten that day, but the attack on him may have been the most ruthless (Loory 573-79).
+He was only the first to be beaten that day, but the attack on him may have been the most ruthless (Loory 573–79).
 Zwerg recalls, "There was nothing particularly heroic in what I did.
 If you want to talk about heroism, consider the black man who probably saved my life.
 This man in coveralls, just off of work, happened to walk by as my beating was going on and said 'Stop beating that kid.
 If you want to beat someone, beat me.'
 And they did.
 He was still unconscious when I left the hospital.
 I don't know if he lived or died."